How To Use Gym Equipment For Beginners – SWEAT

 Start light and build up slowly

-The first time you use a new piece of gym equipment, we recommend you start with a lighter weight to get used to the machine, the movement and make sure your form is correct.
+The first time you use a new piece of gym equipment, we recommend starting with a lighter weight to get used to the machine, the movement and to ensure your form is correct.

 Once you’re comfortable with the machine and get a feel for different weights, you’ll be able to start choosing a weight heavy enough for the last two reps of a set to really challenge you.